Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "But… we don't," Aletha said.
 "His influence is still on us, tearing our minds even after his defeat."

-After gripping the rocks, Telos waited as the earth finally stopped shaking.
+Clutching the rocks, Telos waited for the trembling earth to finally grow still.

 "Conveniently, you two stumbled upon an ancient catacomb buried deep in the ground, beneath The Fountain, toward the void."

-Asahi and Aletha's eyes broadened as they noticed the items resting on the ground.
+Asahi and Aletha's eyes widened at the sight of the objects scattered on the ground.

 "Those paintings, they look like my brother and me!"